 Check out these games here.

-Examples of Engaging Moments: Technology
+Examples of Engaging Moments in ELA: Technology

 Integrating technology is also a great way to differentiate learning AND meet all their needs.
 I love the app Teach Your Monster to Read.
 It has great levels and my kids never get tired of playing it.
 Teachers can get access to Epic and ABC Mouse for free and my students LOVE these apps.